+SOLVUTIL is illustrated in figure 3.
 SOLVUTIL currently requires Expand when replicating between systems.
 (Contact Gravic if you are interested in TCP/IP support.)
 SOLVUTIL can track updates to multiple source files and maintain their sequence when replicating into similar target files.
 SOLVUTIL has numerous parameters, is configured with TACL environment variables, and can handle massive data volumes.

 SOLVUTIL can also compare two OSS Regular Files.
 It confirms that the files match or lists the offset of the first byte of the mismatch.
 SOLVUTIL can also be used to correct mismatched data in the target file by overlaying the mismatched target data with the correct data from the source file.